modeckimellett/bedrock/src/site/markdown/tag-library.md

 isEditMode | Is edit mode?
-isDesignMode | Is design mode? isPreviewMode | Is preview mode? isDebug | Is request parameter debug=true? componentRequest | `ComponentRequest` object for current component componentNode | `ComponentNode` object for current component
+isDesignMode | Is design mode? isPreviewMode | Is preview mode? isReadOnlyMode | Is Read-Only mode? isAnalyticsMode | Is Analytics mode? isDebug | Is request parameter debug=true? componentRequest | `ComponentRequest` object for current component componentNode | `ComponentNode` object for current component